Improving credit starts with your Free Credit Report

 Sever financial ties

 If you’ve taken out joint credit with someone — such as a joint bank account with an overdraft, or a mortgage — their credit history and rating can affect yours.
 So, if the other person has a bad credit history and rating, you should keep your credit arrangements separate.
-It’s important to break these ties if you’re no longer financially associated with them, too.
-Get in touch with the three credit reference agencies — TransUnion, Experian, and Equifax — and ask to be financially disassociated.
+If you would like to remove a financial connection, get in touch with the three credit reference agencies — TransUnion, Experian, and Equifax — and ask to be financially disassociated.
 Looking at your Free Credit Report is a great way to see if you have financial ties with someone else.